Ushini/beatclay/README.md

 2. Run `pip install pipenv` to install pipenv.
 2. Create a virtual env with Python 3.6.3 by running the following command within the src directory.
     `pipenv --python 3.6.3`
-3. Activate your virtual environment with `pipenv shell` and install the following dependencies with `pip install <dependency-name>`.
+3. Activate your virtual environment with `pipenv shell` and install numpy with `pip install numpy`.
-    - numpy
-    - websockets

 #### Extension Setup
 1. Install [vscode].
 2. This device is used in conjunction with the Extempore live coding environment.
 [Install](https://extemporelang.github.io/docs/overview/install/) and setup the Extempore environment and refer to the [Extempore Documentation](https://extemporelang.github.io/docs/) for guides and examples.
 A very simple example of a looped C minor arpeggio chord has been provided in the examples diretory.
 To run this, begin an Extempore session and evaluate the setup.xtm code and the livecode_IoT.xtm code (either all at once or line by line). (https://code.visualstudio.com/docs/setup/setup-overview).
 3. Install the extension in vscode by running `code --install-extension vscode-extempore-0.0.9.vsix` from within the vscode-extension directory.
 This extension is a modified version of the vscode-extempore 0.0.9 extension.

+## Getting Started
+Once you have setup everything, open the examples folder in your vscode editor.

+1. Start an Extempore session in your editor and evaluate the code in the setup.xtm file and the synthLoop.xtm file.
+2. From within the src directory, activate the virtual environment with `pipenv shell` and run `python server.py "<IP address of server>" <client connection port>` from the command line.
+3. Open the command pallete within your editor and type "beatclay connect".
+4. Switch on your devices and voila, you're good to go.

 **IMPORTANT NOTE**: the following lines of code must be evaluated in an Extempore session which is intended to be used with beatclays.
 `(define *metro* (make-metro <tempo-in-bpm>))`